 Norma Ramirez de Miess helps communities across the nation assess organizational and programming needs and implement strategies that build successful revitalization efforts.
 She holds a bachelor’s degree in language and science and studied civil engineering with an emphasis on transportation.
 She has more than 20 years of leadership experience in international heritage tourism, entrepreneurship development, disaster relief, nonprofit management, and direct local Main Street efforts.
 Born and raised in a family of entrepreneurs and community leaders in Latin America, Norma has a solid understanding of our increasing diversity.
 She developed the National Main Street Center’s diversity services and leads initiatives that promote inclusion and understanding of the process of involving and understanding the business approach of multi-cultural entrepreneurs.
 Norma has also been involved in developing international collaboration with organizations and governments that are implementing the Main Street Four Point Approach® in Taiwan, Mexico, and Panama.
 Before joining the Center, Norma led one of the largest and most diverse urban downtown revitalization programs in Elgin, Illinois, where she was honored for her leadership and contributions.
 She was also recognized as one of the 25 Most Influential Latino Leaders in the Chicago-land area.
 Please click here to view Norma's listing in the Allied Services Directory.

-Rachel Bowdon, Associate Manager of Communications
+Rachel Bowdon, Content and Education Manager

-Rachel Bowdon joined the National Main Street Center in September 2013 as the Associate Manager of Communications.
-Rachel is responsible for the membership communication efforts of the Center, including managing social media, updating and maintaining the website, and preparing and distributing NMSC’s weekly news publication, Main Street Weekly.
-Rachel also participates on the National Main Streets Conference Communication Committee, serving as a key liaison between conference organizers and the Center.
-Prior to joining NMSC, Rachel worked for the Sustainability initiative and Preservation Green Lab at the National Trust for Historic Preservation.
+As the Content and Education Manager, Rachel is responsible for managing the Center’s key marketing and member communication offerings, including the development and launch of the new NMSC website and member network, as well as the Center’s new annual publication, State of Main.
+Previously, Rachel led the development of the recently launched Main Street America Institute, the Center’s signature educational and training program.
+Prior to joining NMSC in 2013, Rachel worked for the Sustainability Program and Preservation Green Lab at the National Trust for Historic Preservation.
 She graduated with a degree in Art History from DePaul University and received a Masters in Urban Planning and Policy from the University of Illinois at Chicago.

 Debra Wise, Senior Business Manager